 Every year, thousands of Americans escape the frigid winter months for a brief hiatus to experience Miami’s beautiful beaches and warm weather.
 Not everyone has the money or the time to vacation for months on end at a rented house in South Florida.
 Hotels are perfect places for weeklong vacations and weekend getaways.
 Sometimes, in an effort to ensure that a steady flow of vacationers occupy their establishments, hotel owners will fail to correct unsafe conditions, or they will ignore safety regulations.
 This can lead to serious injuries or death for hotel guests.

-Common Accidents and Injuries from Hotels and Resorts
+Common Accidents and Injuries from Hotels and Resorts in Miami

 Hotels and resorts offer various services and amenities based on price, geographic location, and function.
 The injuries that are sustained in hotel accidents vary depending on the type of lodging that is offered at a particular establishment.
 Some hotels offer cheaper rates to guests by cutting maintenance costs, and thereby, slip and fall accidents and assaults might be a common occurrence in those establishments.
 Other hotels and resorts might offer more outdoor amenities which could result in drowning accidents and injuries related to sports and recreational activities.
 Below is a list of some of the most common hotel accidents and injuries: